stewartsmith/drizzle/plugin/ascii/docs/index.rst

    --plugin-remove=ascii

-.. seealso:: :doc:`/options` for more information about adding and removing plugins.
+.. seealso:: :ref:`drizzled_plugin_options` for more information about adding and removing plugins.

 .. _ascii_authors: